carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 * Update: Not supported

 **parentId**
 Id of the parent API Resource under which you want to place this API Resource.
+If you are creating a top level resource, use the parentResourceId output from Custom::RestApi.

 * Required: *yes*
 * Type: String